 Sure, there are plenty of things to do in Brașov!
 However, to fully appreciate the gateway to Transylvania, designate a day (or a few) to escape the city limits and explore what else the area has to offer.

 These guided day trips from Brașov are perfect for anyone looking to explore more.
-You can check out Bran Castle, Libearty Bear Sanctuary, climb mountains, go hiking, enjoy winter and summer outdoor activities, and more.
+You can check out Bran Castle, Libearty Bear Sanctuary, climb mountains, see the fortified churches of Transylvania, go hiking, enjoy winter and summer outdoor activities, and more.